Specialized Housing Programs

 The Olmstead Housing Initiative (OHI) is a partnership between KHC and the Kentucky Cabinet for Health and Family Services.
 OHI was created to meet the housing needs of one of the hardest to serve populations: people with Severe Mental Illness who are in institutions, or who are at-risk of institutionalization.

 Recovery Kentucky seeks to end homelessness by addressing the root causes of homelessness in the state: chemical dependency, domestic violence, and mental illness.

 Scholar House is a housing and education initiative that enables the head-of-household to reach self-sufficiency (free of public assistance, including housing).
 The housing and education components are operated as one unit, with housing depending on the client’s successful participation in the education.

-For a complete listing of homeless resources and more details, please see our Homeless Programs Resource Guide.
+For a complete listing of homeless resources and more details, please see our Community Resource Guide.